Michael Rosen: Jeremy Corbyn

 In August 2015, Rosen endorsed Jeremy Corbyn's leadership campaign in the Labour Party election.
 He contributed to Poets for Corbyn, an anthology of poems from 20 writers.
 In the same month, he was one of many Jewish public figures who signed an open letter criticising The Jewish Chronicle's reporting of Corbyn's association with alleged antisemites.
 In 2016, along with others, he toured the UK to support Corbyn's bid to become Prime Minister.

 In November 2019, along with other Jewish public figures, Rosen signed an open letter supporting Corbyn, describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsing him in the 2019 UK general election.
 In December 2019, along with 42 other leading cultural figures, he signed an open letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few".

+In May 2021, Pete Newbon posted a photoshopped image of Jeremy Corbyn reading We're Going on a Bear Hunt, replacing the text on the book's page with the antisemitic forgery The Protocols of the Elders of Zion.
+Rosen claimed the image and its associated tweet as "loathsome and antisemitic".
+Newbon later commenced a libel action against Rosen, but died before the proceedings completed.

 Other

-In August 2010, he contributed to an e-book collection of political poems entitled Emergency Verse – Poetry in Defence of the Welfare State, edited by Alan Morrison.
+In August 2010, Rosen contributed to an e-book collection of political poems entitled Emergency Verse – Poetry in Defence of the Welfare State, edited by Alan Morrison.

-Rosen stood for election in June 2004 in London as a Respect Coalition candidate.
+Rosen stood in the 2004 London Assembly Elections as a Respect Coalition candidate for the Londonwide list.
 He is a supporter of the Republic campaign.

 He has written columns for the Socialist Worker and spoken at conferences organised by the Socialist Workers Party.

+In August 2025, Rosen, along with more than 200 other writers including Zadie Smith and Irvine Welsh, signed a letter calling for an "immediate and complete" boycott of Israel until food, water and aid are given to the people of Gaza.

 Awards and honours

-Rosen was appointed the sixth British Children's Laureate in June 2007, succeeding Jacqueline Wilson, and held the honour until June 2009, when he was succeeded by Anthony Browne.
+Rosen was elected a Fellow of the Royal Society of Literature in 2006.
+He was appointed the sixth British Children's Laureate in June 2007, succeeding Jacqueline Wilson, and held the honour until June 2009, when he was succeeded by Anthony Browne.
 Rosen signed off from the Laureateship with an article in The Guardian, in which he said, "Sometimes when I sit with children when they have the space to talk and write about things, I have the feeling that I am privileged to be the kind of person who is asked to be part of it".
 In 2007, he was awarded an honorary doctorate by the University of Exeter.